 Carmignac Sécurité: Letter from the Fund Manager

-in the 4th quarter of 2022 for the AW EUR Share class
+in the 1st quarter of 2023 for the A EUR Share class

-performance in the 4th quarter of 2022 for ICE BofA ML 1-3 years Euro All Government Index (EUR)
+in the 1st quarter of 2023 for ICE BofA ML 1-3 years Euro All Government Index (EUR)

 The bond markets today

 European fixed income markets have beaten the pessimistic predictions of investors: while a majority of analysts warned of a plethora of paper supply that would weigh on rates, while the reduction of the Central Bank's balance sheet was expected to weigh on sovereign credit margins, and while a recession was expected to put pressure on corporate credit spreads, in the end, nothing of the sort happened.
 From date to date, German 10-year yields have fallen by 28bps, high yield spreads (measured by the iTraxx Crossover index) have tightened by 38bps and Italy has outperformed Germany by almost 34bps!
 Three major phases marked this quarter: